michaelaa9578/sep11-freedom-project/tool/learning-log.md

 04/07/25

+* Links you used today (websites, videos, etc)

+I used p5js.org/ to browse through more test code.

+* Things you tried, progress you made, etc

-* I browsed through and touched on a few potential 3D models I can incorporate into my medical simulation.
+I browsed through and touched on a few potential 3D models I can incorporate into my medical simulation.

 ``` JS
         const box = BABYLON.Mesh.CreateBox("box", 2, scene);